Our Local Managers

 During 2017/18 students interned in Human Resource Departments in the cities of San Marino and Anaheim, and the County of Orange; The Department of Fleet Management in Santa Ana; Community Services in the cities of Brea and Orange; the U.S. Probation Office in Inglewood; and two students worked in nonprofit settings doing parent outreach, and voter education.

-Bruce G. Lawson CCP - IPMA-CP (MPA, 1972) is a Managing Director of Fox Lawson Associates, a Division of Gallagher Benefit Services, Inc. He also created the Lawson Internship in Public Service, which awards $2000 each semester to an MPA student enrolled in our internship program.
+Bruce G. Lawson CCP - IPMA-CP (MPA, 1972) is Managing Director of Fox Lawson Associates, a Division of Gallagher Benefit Services, Inc. He created the Lawson Internship in Public Service, which awards $2000 each semester to an MPA student enrolled in our internship program.

 Melissa Riordan (MPA, 1998) is the Executive Director, Alumni | Community Relations at Cal Poly Pomona.